Prison Break: The Final Break

-Prison Break: The Final Break is a 2009 television film of the Prison Break franchise.
-The movie covers the events which occurred in between the downfall of The Company, and the revelation of Michael Scofield's (Wentworth Miller) death.
-It details the manipulated arrest and incarceration of Sara Tancredi (Sarah Wayne Callies) for the murder of Christina Scofield, the final escape plan which Michael devises for Sara, and the details surrounding Michael's death.
+Prison Break: The Final Break is a television film that is part of the Prison Break franchise.
+The movie was released on May 27, 2009.
+It serves as the initial conclusion to the series before the release of its fifth season.
+It explores the events that transpire between the fall of The Company and the subsequent revelation of Michael Scofield's (portrayed by Wentworth Miller) death.
+The film details the manipulated arrest and incarceration of Sara Tancredi (Sarah Wayne Callies) for the murder of Christina Scofield, the final escape plan which Michael devises for Sara, and the details surrounding Michael's death.
 It also reveals the ultimate fate of Gretchen Morgan (Jodi Lyn O'Keefe).
-This was the initial ending for Prison Break, until the release of season 5.

 Plot

 Sara is arrested for the murder of Christina (Scofield) Hampton.
 She is held in the Miami-Dade State Penitentiary, where overcrowding necessitates that the female prison and jail inmates are housed in the same building.
 Prisoner Gretchen Morgan watches from a distance.
 Across the yard, Krantz and T-Bag are being held in the men's facility.

 The General offers a $100,000 bounty for Sara's death.
 Sara is poisoned, but is saved by the prison doctor, who informs her that her baby will be taken away shortly after its birth.

 Michael asks Warden Simms to protect Sara, but she refuses.
 Michael decides that he must break Sara out, enlisting Lincoln Burrows and Fernando Sucre's help.
 Gretchen sees Lincoln and Sucre scoping out the prison, and demands Sara include her in any escape.

 Michael discovers a blind spot in the security cameras.
 Alexander Mahone, offered reinstatement with the FBI if he finds evidence incriminating Michael, offers to help Michael.
 FBI Agent Todd Wheatley breaks into Michael's apartment and sees the prison diagrams.
 When Michael returns, he says he was looking for weaknesses to report to Simms in the hopes that she grants him visitation.

 Sara's attorney secures a court order allowing Michael to visit.
 Leaving the prison, he sees the cameras being adjusted to eliminate the blind spot.

 Sara joins the "Family" of inmate Daddy, who gets her work in the motor pool, making Wife and other Family members suspicious.

 Michael devises a new plan based on parachuting into the prison.
 Lincoln offer T-Bag $5,000 to help by setting off a fire alarm.
 T-Bag demands $100,000, suggesting they rob the bounty money from the General's agent, Joe Daniels.
 Lincoln and Sucre carry out the theft.

 Gretchen kills a Family member who is attacking Sara.
 Gretchen again demands Sara include her in the escape because she wishes to see her daughter, Emily, and give her a gift.
 Daddy becomes infuriated when she hears what Sara and Gretchen have done.